No plans to change course in B.C. as COVID rebounds to peak levels. Here's why. | CBC News

 "We are on an upward trajectory.
 That is concerning, but it's not a predictive model," cautioned Provincial Health Officer Dr. Bonnie Henry during her epidemiological modelling update Thursday.

 Initially, B.C. was peaking at around 70 to 90 new cases on a daily basis.
-The past three days in a row have seen similar case counts.
+The past three days in a row have seen similar case counts for the first time since.

 It's fuelling the call for another crackdown.
 After all, when the numbers started to peak early on, schools were closed.
 Now, they're about to fully reopen.